svikashk/docs/guide/product-manager.md

 ---

-## 2. Create a List for your feature and add items
+## 2. Create a Feature and add items

-Lists represent the features your working on.
-A list houses all actionable items - user stories, tasks, subtasks, bugs, and enhancements - for a specific feature.
+A Feature houses all actionable items - user stories, tasks, subtasks, bugs, and enhancements - for a specific feature.

 Adding items for your feature is as simple as writing on a document.
 Simply hit enter to create another item.
 And press ```Cmd + Shift + S``` if you're on a Mac (Ctrl + Shift + S on Windows) to toggle between item types.